Birzeit University: Solidarity with Palestinian prisoners imprisoned by Israel

+The Vice President of Academic Affairs Asem Khali was also detained.

 Notable people

 By 2023, there are a number of professors who are also ministers in the Palestinian government.
 Thirteen members of the Palestinian negotiating team in U.S.-sponsored Middle East peace talks were faculty members of Birzeit University.

 Presidents

 The former and current presidents of Birzeit University are: